turnkeylinux-apps/tkldev/docs/README.rst

 look at a few examples from the TurnKey library source code: https://github.com/turnkeylinux-apps

-That together with a peak at `Tips an Tricks`_ page will get you a long way.
+That together with a peak at the `Tips and Tricks`_ page will get you a long way.

 If you find yourself confused, take a step back and read through the rest of the documentation first to get an overview of how things works,